rootslab/hoar/Readme.md

 /*
  * Compare 2 versions with a condition.
  * Following conditions are supported: '=', '<', '>', '<=', '>=', '<>'
+ *
+ * NOTE: it is compliant with all precedence rules specified in the
+ * "Semver 2.0" specification.
  */
 Hoar#compare( String version1, String version2, String condition ) : Boolean